rafael-rivero/rafael-rivero/README.md

 ### 📬 Let’s Connect

-- Open to opportunities where the mundane results in breakthroughs not immediately marketable, but are real, teachable moments that build valuable niche knowledge
+- Open to opportunities where the mundane results in breakthroughs may not be immediately marketable, but produce real, teachable moments that build valuable niche knowledge
-- Prefer work where I can explore, refine, and contribute long-term, but having that production-ready pressure needs to be there
+- Prefer work where I can explore, refine, and contribute long-term, but having that production-ready pressure needs to be there, or else my heart isn't into it
 - I learn by doing, but retention really picks up when teaching others

 ---